omadaniTet/sparse-moving-averages/README.txt

 on a few types of synthesized sequences.
 The beginning of synthetic_experiments.py gives examples of runs and describes functionality.

+- compare_to_ADWIN.py   (comparisons to ADWIN on binary sequences, for TMLR)

 - See dyal_on_binary.py for an example:  a function that generates arrays of output (learned) probabilities from running DYAL on a binary